Globski/WeatherMaster/README.md

 ## Description

+WeatherMaster is a weather monitoring application that provides users with weather-related data.
+It is built using React for the frontend, Flask for the backend API, and Redis for caching to improve performance.
 WeatherMaster is a smooth, ad-free way to get up-to-date, reliable weather information.
-The app provides current weather information, short-term and long-term forecasts, and radar data aggregated from multiple weather sources for improved accuracy.
+The app provides current weather information, short-term and long-term forecasts.

 ## Features
 - **Current Weather**: Shows real-time weather conditions.